Spontaneous CP violation in the D_5-symmetric four-Higgs-doublet models: General properties of vacua

-The purpose of this paper is to identify all possible complex vacuum states in the $D_5$ 4HDM that can lead to SCPV.
-A vacuum state corresponds to a specific vev configuration, consisting of the vevs of four complex Higgs doublets $\phi_i$, $(i = 1, 2, 3, 4)$, which can be expressed as $(v_1e^{i\theta_1}, v_2e^{i\theta_2}, v_3e^{i\theta_3}, v_4)/\sqrt{2}$.
-The search for the vacuum states is performed by minimizing the scalar potential to determine these specific values of $v_i$ and $\theta_i$.
-For notational simplicity, we omit the $\sqrt{2}$ factor in the text, but include it in actual calculations.
+The purpose of this paper is to identify all possible complex vacuum states in the $D_5$ 4HDM that can give rise to SCPV.
+A vacuum state corresponds to a specific configuration of vacuum expectation values (vevs) for four complex Higgs doublets $\phi_i$ $(i = 1, 2, 3, 4)$, which can be written as $(v_1e^{i\theta_1}, v_2e^{i\theta_2}, v_3e^{i\theta_3}, v_4)/\sqrt{2}$.
+We determine these states by minimizing the scalar potential with respect to $v_i$ and $\theta_i$.
+For notational simplicity, we omit the $\sqrt{2}$ factor in the text but include it in all calculations.

-For convenience, we further classify the vacua according to the following definitions: \begin{itemize} \item[(1)] Normal vacua: all Higgs doublets have non-zero vevs ($v_i \neq 0$).
-This implies that all four Higgs doublets participate in electroweak symmetry breaking. \item[(2)] Inert vacua: at least one Higgs doublet has a zero vev ($v_i = 0$).
-This implies that such a doublet does not contribute to electroweak symmetry breaking. \end{itemize}
+We further classify all possible vacuum solutions obtained from the minimization of the potential according to the following definitions: \begin{enumerate} \item \textbf{Normal vacua:} The vacuum expectation values (vevs) of all four doublets are nonzero ($v_i \neq 0$), so each Higgs doublet participates in electroweak symmetry breaking.

+\item \textbf{Inert vacua:} At least one doublet has a vanishing vacuum expectation value (VEV), $v_i = 0$.
+The corresponding doublet does not participate in electroweak symmetry breaking, thereby defining an inert model. \end{enumerate} Notice that, unlike transforming to the Higgs basis, inert vacua are identified in the original $D_5$-symmetric basis, in which the symmetry remains manifest.
+In the Higgs basis, by contrast, the four doublets are recombined so that all nonzero vevs are rotated into a single doublet, artificially yielding a representation in which the other three vevs vanish.
+This basis change merely alters the field coordinates, rendering the original symmetry non-manifest; it does not correspond to a different physical vacuum.
+For a detailed definition and discussion, see Ref.~\cite{Branco:2011iw}.